DevSagarKumarJha/DevSagarKumarJha/README.md

 <p align="left">Hey, welcome to my github page.

-My Name is Sagar Kumar Jha and I am a computer programmer.
-I write code to affect the environment of businesses with me.
-Its my passion to create softwares to entertain myself.
-It is great flex for me to others to show my skills to publicly.
+My name is Sagar Kumar Jha, and I am a computer programmer with a passion for creating software that impacts the business environment.
+I enjoy developing software as a way to challenge and entertain myself, and I take pride in showcasing my skills to the public.

-I know few technologies HTML, CSS, Javascript, C/C++, Java, Python, Node js, But my favourite is Javascript as it is great technology to go for web/mobile application development.
-Currently I am working with Nextjs library as it is great full stack framework with great functionalities.</p>
+I have experience with several technologies, including HTML, CSS, JavaScript, C/C++, Java, Python, and Node.js.
+My favorite language is JavaScript, as it is an excellent technology for web and mobile application development.
+Currently, I am working with the Next.js library, which is a powerful full-stack framework with extensive functionalities.

+I am seeking a role as a Frontend, Backend, or Fullstack Developer, where I can utilize my skills and contribute to innovative projects..</p>

 ###